 - Websites without broken links and missing content.
 User experience is damaged when they arrive at a broken link, and the authority of the institution’s domain decreases.

 Now, what does this mean for higher ed?
 Higher education institutions that value SEO have websites that give a positive user experience.
 The higher the search ranking, the closer the web page is to the #1 spot on Google.
 The closer a higher ed site is to the #1 spot on Google, the higher the user’s experience.
+Learn more about higher education UX best practices.

 SEO Drives Credibility

-Google’s business model allows for it to feature what it deems as the most relevant result to a particular query in its first search result.
+Google’s business model allows it to feature what it deems as the most relevant result to a particular query in its first search result.
 As any marketer can attest, this is not a simple accomplishment.
 Marketers can spend years trying to move one or two spots closer to the first search result.
 This is such an effort because of the credibility and status that accompanies being in the first search result.

 SEO is at the Forefront of Content Strategy